-There are four main public parks within the City as shown in Figure 5.1, comprising Victoria Park, Queen Elizabeth Park (also known as Par-la-Ville Park), Point Pleasant Park at Albuoy's Point and Barr's Bay Park.
-These parks are well-maintained, highly popular amenities which are regularly used for passive recreation and leisure purposes.
-The parks provide some natural relief within what is otherwise a densely developed urban centre, whilst also supporting biodiversity and reducing the urban heat island effect within the City.
-The Plan strongly supports the protection and enhancement of these public amenities and will also seek to capitalise upon any opportunities which could enhance the City's green infrastructure, particularly in those areas which are deficient at present.
+There are four main areas of open space and three civic open spaces within the Plan area (as shown in Figure 5.1), comprising Victoria Park, Queen Elizabeth Park (also known as Par-la-Ville Park), Point Pleasant Park at Albuoy's Point, Barr's Bay Park, the southern grounds of the Cabinet Building, Sessions House and lawn to the south and east of City Hall.
+These parks and civic spaces are well-maintained, highly popular amenities and spaces which are regularly used for passive recreation, leisure and civic purposes.
+The parks and civic spaces provide some natural relief within what is otherwise a densely developed urban centre, whilst also supporting biodiversity, reducing the urban heat island effect within the City, and/or providing spaces for open civic purposes.
+The Plan strongly supports the protection and enhancement of these amenities and spaces and will also seek to capitalise upon any opportunities which could enhance the City's open space network, particularly in those areas which are deficient at present.

-The Board will protect all identified areas of public open space from inappropriate forms of development.
+The Board will protect all identified areas of open space from inappropriate forms of development.
 Development proposals within areas of open space will only be considered acceptable where:

-- a) the scale, use and design of the proposal is sensitive to the character of the open space and there is no adverse individual or cumulative impact upon the amenity or recreational value of the site; or - b) an alternative area of high quality public open space of at least equal size is offered within proximity.
+- a) the scale, use and design of the proposal is sensitive to the character of the open space and there is no adverse individual or cumulative impact upon the amenity, recreational and/or civic value of the site; or - b) an alternative area of high quality open space of at least equal size is offered within proximity.

-The Board will support proposals which would enhance the green infrastructure of the City, including landscaping works, tree planting and the creation of new areas of public open space.
+The Board will support proposals which would enhance the green infrastructure of the City, including landscaping works, tree planting and the creation of new areas of open space.